 By summons of the royal order of DeSoto, we invite you to bring your exploring spirit and GPS device to DeSoto County to discover a new world of challenging Geocaching fun.
-There are currently seven Geocache locations in DeSoto County.
+There are currently seven Geocache locations in DeSoto County, known as DeSoto Trails.
 Discover all seven locations and become a member of the Conquistador Crew.

 We challenge you and your crew of explorers to embark on a conquest to discover all seven DeSoto County Geocache locations.
 Claim all seven information sheets, located in each Cache, bring them to our office, and you will instantly become a widely respected international hero and have a museum named after you (probably won't happen, but you get some cool stuff).

 NOTE: We are adding an additional trail very soon!!